yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 ### How to do

-- go to the folder `~/SplitLab/Tools/` on your computer
+- go to folder `~/SplitLabx.y.z/Tools/` on your computer
 - rename the existing function `getFileAndEQseconds.m` e. g. `getFileAndEQseconds_original.m` in this folder
-- copy and past the modified function `getFileAndEQseconds_SLxxx.m` into this folder
+- copy and past the modified function `getFileAndEQseconds_SLxyz.m` into this folder
-- remove the end of the filename indicating the _SplitLab_ version
+- remove the end of the filename `_SLxyz` indicating the _SplitLab_ version
-- **Redo the assignment of earthquake catalogue and seismological data in your _SplitLab_ project!**
+- **Assign earthquake catalogue and seismological data in your _SplitLab_ project.**